knative/serving/docs/spec/spec.md

       timeoutSeconds: ...
       serviceAccountName: ...  # Name of the service account the code should run as

+  # Example, only one of "runLatest", "release", "pinned" (DEPRECATED), or "manual" can be set in practice.
+  release:
+    # Ordered list of 1 or 2 revisions.
+First revision is traffic target
+    # "current" and second revision is traffic target "candidate".
+    revisions: ["myservice-00013", "myservice-00015"]
+    rolloutPercent: 50 # Percent [0-99] of traffic to route to "candidate" revision
+    configuration:  # serving.knative.dev/v1alpha1.ConfigurationSpec
+      # +optional.
+The build resource to instantiate to produce the container.
+      build: ...

+      container:  # core.v1.Container
+        image: gcr.io/...
+        command: ['run']
+        args: []
+        env:  # list of environment vars
+        - name: FOO
+          value: bar
+        - name: HELLO
+          value: world
+        - ...
+        livenessProbe: ...  # Optional
+        readinessProbe: ...  # Optional
+      containerConcurrency: ... # Optional
+      timeoutSeconds: ...
+      serviceAccountName: ...  # Name of the service account the code should run as

+  # Example, only one of "runLatest", "release", "pinned" (DEPRECATED), or "manual" can be set in practice.
+  # Manual has no fields.
+It enables direct access to modify a previously created
+  # Route and Configuration
+  manual: {}
 status:
   # This information is copied from the owned Configuration and Route.